fjunming/fjunming/README.md

 ### Hi there 👋

-I am a undergraduate currently pursuing a Bacholor in Computer Engineering in NTU, expecting to graduate by 2024.
+I am a undergraduate currently pursuing a Bachelor in Computer Engineering in NTU, expecting to graduate by 2024.

 #### Proficient Languages
   ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)